Why don't voters trust the voting machines as much as we do?

 If voters don't trust voting machines, it's because they never see from you the same sort of rigorous accuracy-checking that they see from every other computer-dependent manager.

-But we've told them that the voting machines are not connected to the Internet!
+But the voting machines are not connected to the Internet!
+What could go wrong?

 Imagine your local fire chief told the newspaper that all the buildings in town are fireproof, so smoke detectors and sprinkler systems are unnecessary.
 Would that make you trust the fire chief?